The Art of Teaching Kula Style Yoga:

 So…you know that you are in love with the practice and you have secretly (or openly!) been dreaming about doing a 200 hour teacher training for the past year (or more).
 You religiously study with your favorite teachers, pine for more information, and perhaps even fiddle around with teaching your friends, lovers, family, co-workers and pets.
 The time has finally come to formalize that education and see what it takes to take your dreams public!
 This training will offer you the first steps on a lifelong journey of developing the craft of becoming a teacher.
 Kula’s foundational training is designed to help you acquire the building blocks you will need in order to continue your education over the next several years.
 This training is fundamental and is meant to be the cornerstone of your teaching career.
 We will fill your tool box with all of the necessary elements you will need in order to teach a basic Kula Flow class by the time you graduate.
 This training is meant for students who have a desire to be on their feet teaching, not for students looking to deepen their practice but not use their voice (which is also good, but then this is not the right training for you).
 Expect this training to be heavy on anatomy and hands on adjustments, and expect to spend a LOT of time on your feet practicing your newly acquired skills.

 Tuition includes: A Yoga Alliance certified 200-hour training (with 180 contact hours of instruction), a Kula Flow Foundations manual, and 40 classes good at any Kula location.
-Classes are good for 6 months from date of activation and cannot be used for Iyengar or Kulanatal classes.
+Classes expire at the conclusion of training (April 19) and cannot be used for Iyengar or Mysore classes.
+They cannot be shared with friends or other students.

 Nikki Costello – Foundational Asana + Philosophy